 So, what conditions are required for a blackjack game to offer a player advantage simply by knowing a set of rules dictating when the player must hit, stand, split, or double down?

-A single-deck game (blackjack with 52 cards only) where the dealer stands on soft 17, and the player has the option to double down after splitting, can double down on any two cards, split any two matching cards, re-split up to four hands, only loses his original bet on a dealer blackjack (dealer checks for blackjack before splits and double downs), and of course where blackjack pays the full 3:2, is a game where the player has an advantage of a few one-hundredths of a percent off the top.
+- The player has the option to double down after splitting, double down on any two card, split any two matching cards, re-split up to four hands, and only loses his original bet on a dealer blackjack (dealer checks for blackjack before splits and double downs).

 Advantage blackjack play